crystalcommunication/crystalcommunication/README.md

 ### Hi there 👋

 Welcome to my GitHub profile.
 My pronouns are she/her.
 I mostly use this account to fork and/or contribute to projects that are already hosted on GitHub.
 I prefer to keep my contribution history private, but I certainly have a few public repositories you can look through.
+You'll find a lot more interesting stuff on [my Codeberg profile](https://codeberg.org/crystal).

+All of my contributions to Gitea are on behalf of the [@Forgejo](https://github.com/forgejo) project. <3

 Currently, my most notable repository is [the Magisk Twemoji installer](https://github.com/CrystalCommunication/Twemoji-systemless).
 If you've got Magisk installed on your phone, you can use it to replace the Android system emojis with Twitter emojis, because I prefer the way they look.
 You can also use this to add the new Unicode emojis to your device if your operating system has not been updated to support them.